sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 ### Bringing the Errors Together

-After downloading the available error analysis from prior works, we discovered that approximately 57.2% of the images in the validation set were reviewed by multiple studies.
+After downloading the available corrected labels from prior studies and analyzing them, we discovered that approximately 57.2% of the images in the validation set had been reviewed by multiple studies.
 Further examination revealed that only 33% of the entire validation set had identical labels across all the studies that reviewed the images.
 This finding reminded us that error-correction processes are not error-free.
-We analyzed the images with consistent labels, and for nearly 94% of them the original labels were correct.
+We analyzed the images with consistent labels, and for nearly 94% of them, the original labels were correct.
 The remaining 6% consisted of images where the original label was incorrect but had full agreement on the corrected label, as well as images that were either multi-labeled or ambiguous.

 <details>
     <summary style="font-weight:800">Results Evaluation Note</summary>